 The Code defines a contingent asset as a possible asset that arises from past events whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the Authority's control.
 Contingent assets are not recognised in the Comprehensive Income and Expenditure Statement or in the Balance Sheet because prudence cautions that the gains may never be recognised.

 No contingent assets have been recognised at the Balance Sheet date.

-The Authority is also required to disclose if there are possible obligations which may require payment or a transfer of economic benefit.
-At the time of the closure of accounts, no such contingent liabilities had been identified.
+The Authority is also required to disclose if there are possible obligations which may require payment or a transfer of economic benefit at some time in the future.